How to choose a mountain bike? Discover our mountain bike buying guide

 How to choose the right mountain bike?

-As you read through the various types of mountain bikes, think about what kind of cyclist you are, and what you expect from your mountain bike.
+As you read through the various types of mountain bikes, think about what kind of cyclist you are and what you expect from your bike.

-- Cross-Country (XC): This is the most popular mountain bike version as it is lightweight, agile and can handle most terrains β except for hardcore downhill.
+- Cross-Country (XC): This is the most popular mountain bike version as it is lightweight, agile and can handle most terrains – except for hardcore downhill.
 An endurance machine that is designed to go fast.
-Most XC bikes are hardtail, but some are full-suspension to handle more technical, bumpy tracks and to provide that extra level of comfort for long distances like MTB marathon racing.
-While XC bikes were originally offered in 26β wheel size, the typical size is now 29β for added comfort and easier rolling over bumpy, technical terrain.
+Most XC bikes are hardtail, but some are full-suspension to handle more technical, bumpy tracks and provide extra comfort for long distances like MTB marathon racing.
+While XC bikes were initially offered in 26” wheel size, the typical size is now 29” for added comfort and easier rolling over bumpy, technical terrain.

-- Trail: The right bike for (almost) anything!
-Usually offered as full suspension, it is a blend between cross country and downhill bikes.
-If you want to climb just as well as descend, then this bike is for you.
+- Trail: This is the right bike for (almost) anything!
+Usually offered as full suspension, it is a blend of cross-country and downhill bikes.
+If you want to climb as well as descend, then this bike is for you.

-- Gravity: A soft version of a full-on downhill bike, with slightly less travel.
-Perfect for bike parks β ideally with chairlift service as climbing is almost impossible.
+- Gravity: A soft version of a full-on downhill bike, with slightly less travel, is Perfect for bike parks – ideally with chairlift service as climbing is almost impossible.

 - All-Mountain: AKA Enduro.
 More downhill-oriented than a trail bike, its strength lies more in dominating the downhills than climbing.
-If you find yourself riding uphill just to get to hammer the downhills, then this is your bike.
+If you ride uphill to hammer the downhills, this is your bike.

-- Fat Bikes: With its distinctively oversized wheels, fat bikes are a very special breed of bikes.
-A plush ride that is ideal for snow, sand, ice and other terrains where a wider tire offers better traction.
+- Fat Bikes: With their distinctively oversized wheels, fat bikes are a very special breed of bike.
+They offer a plush ride that is ideal for snow, sand, ice, and other terrains where a wider tire offers better traction.

-- Freeride: If you love the idea of playing all day at the mountain bike park, then this is certainly an MTB to consider.
-While not the easiest to climb on as it is super heavy, it is certainly fun for hitting the berms and jumps.
+- Freeride: If you love playing all day at the mountain bike park, then this is undoubtedly an MTB.
+While not the easiest to climb on, as it is super heavy, it is undoubtedly fun for hitting the berms and jumps.

 - Dirt Jumper: A cross between Freeride and BMX, it is the perfect tool for those who plan to spend most of their time in the air doing tricks.
-It excels when used for dirt jumps and pump tracks.
+It excels at dirt jumps and pump tracks.

-How to choose a mountain bike: E-bike or not E-bike?
+How do you choose a mountain bike: E-bike or not E-bike?

 Is an E-MTB right for you?

-For those seeking an adrenaline rush on rugged trails and steep inclines, an E-mountain bike could be a game-changer.
-With electric assistance, it offers an extra push to tackle challenging terrain with less effort.
+An E-mountain bike could be a game-changer for those seeking an adrenaline rush on rugged trails and steep inclines.
+Electric assistance offers an extra push to tackle challenging terrain with less effort.
 Whether navigating rocky paths or dense forests, an E-mountain bike provides the boost needed to explore new heights and uncharted territories.

 Effortless exploration